lggg123/virtual-options-desk/RAILWAY_PREDEPLOY_CONFIG.md

    Uvicorn running on http://0.0.0.0:8080
    ```

+## Key Differences from Nixpacks Approach

+**Old approach (didn't work):**
+- Relied on Nixpacks to install Python 3.12
+- Used complex [phases.install] and [phases.build] sections
+- Timing issues with when pip was available

+**New approach (recommended):**
+- Use Railway's system Python (`python3`)
-## Alternative: Without Predeploy Command
+- All installation in Predeploy Command

-If you don't need the validation step, you can skip the Predeploy Command and just use:

-1. Root Directory: `python`
-2. Nixpacks Config File: `../nixpacks-pattern.toml`
-3. Custom Build Command: `pip install -r requirements-ml.txt && chmod +x start.sh`
-4. Custom Start Command: `./start.sh`

-This is the minimal configuration that should work reliably.
+- Predeploy runs at a guaranteed time (after build, before web start)
+- More reliable and predictable

 ## Troubleshooting

-### If you see "pip: command not found"
+### If you see "pip: command not found" in Custom Build
-- Make sure Custom Build Command runs AFTER Nixpacks install phase
+- **Solution 1**: Move the command to Predeploy Command instead
-- Verify nixpacks-pattern.toml has `[phases.install]` with pip upgrade
+- **Solution 2**: Verify nixpacks-pattern.toml has correct Python 3.12 setup
-- Check that Root Directory is set to `python`
+- **Solution 3**: Check Railway logs to see exact timing of when pip becomes available

 ### If you see "__pycache__" error
 - Verify Root Directory is set to `python` (not blank)
-- This is the most critical setting
+- This is the most critical setting - prevents Railway from scanning entire repo

 ### If you see "Invalid value for '--port': '$PORT'"
 - Make sure Custom Start Command is `./start.sh` (not inline uvicorn command)
 - Verify start.sh has `export PORT="${PORT:-8000}"`
-- Check that start.sh has execute permissions (chmod +x in build command)
+- Check that start.sh has execute permissions (chmod +x)

+### If dependencies install but imports fail
+- Use Predeploy Command to validate: `python -c "import pattern_detection_api; print('Success')"`
+- Check for missing system dependencies in nixpacks-pattern.toml
+- Verify requirements-ml.txt has all needed packages with compatible versions

 ## Notes

-- **Predeploy vs Postdeploy**: Use predeploy for validation BEFORE going live, postdeploy for tasks AFTER deployment
+- **Custom Build vs Predeploy**: Custom Build runs during build phase, Predeploy runs after build completes
+- **Predeploy is safer**: Guaranteed that all build steps are complete before it runs
 - **PORT Variable**: Railway injects this at runtime, must use bash script for proper expansion
-- **Python 3.12**: Nixpacks handles this with python312 package in nixpacks config
+- **Python 3.12**: Nixpacks config sets up environment, Railway commands handle installation